spack/spack-tutorial/tutorial_packaging.rst

 Querying Variants
 ~~~~~~~~~~~~~~~~~

-Adjusting build options based on enabled variants can be made by querying
+Adjusting build options based on enabled variants can be done by querying
 the Spec itself, such as:

 - Am I building with the ``debug`` variant: